evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 ---
 title: Audi Q4 Sportback 35 e-tron
 linktitle: "Q4 Sportback 35 e-tron"
-description: "Audi Q4 Sportback 35 e-tron is an all-electric premium SUV with a WLTP range of up to 349 km (217 miles).
+description: "Audi Q4 Sportback 35 e-tron is an all-electric premium coupe SUV with a WLTP range of up to 349 km (217 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true
 shownavtabs: true